ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+# Resource representation and representation-data

+This document uses the definitions "representation", "selected representation", "representation data", "representation metadata" and "payload body" defined in RFC 7231.

+The value of the digest is calculated against the selected representation of a resource, that is:

+  representation-data := Content-Coding( Content-Type( bits ) )

+Remember that content-coding can be an ordered list.

 # Digest Algorithm values {#algorithms}